-On behalf of the Audit Committee of arc21 or the members of the body meeting as a whole and by the Chief Financial Officer.
+On behalf of the committee of the Joint Committee or the members of the body meeting as a whole and by the Chief Financial Officer.

-Remuneration Report For The Year Ended 31 March 2016
+Remuneration Report For The Year Ended 31 March 2017

 Introduction

 The Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 require larger local government bodies to prepare a remuneration report as part of the statement of accounts.